School Admission Appeal Process

 An independent panel will hear your appeal and their decision is binding for both the Admission Authority and the school(s).
 The panel will be made up of people who have experience in education and lay members (people without personal experience of school management or the provision of education).

-For community schools in Haringey or Alexandra Park/Heartlands High, please contact the School Admissions Team on 020 8489 1000 or download the relevant appeal pack from the attached files section below.
+For community schools in Haringey or Alexandra Park/Heartlands High, please contact the Independent Appeals Service on 020 8489 1000 or download the relevant appeal pack from the attached files section below.

 The form should be returned by post to: